Technishq/Matlab/README.md

 ## Notes:
 - **Remember kids:** Error in FSK is the least, QPSK has the highest error.
 Keep your bits straight, and your errors crooked!
+- **Also Remember:**
+  ---While utilizing 16QAM and 16PSK over a mobile broadcasting terminal is technically feasible, it requires careful consideration of various factors including          bandwidth efficiency, complexity, robustness, compatibility, and power efficiency
+  ---6QAM typically offers higher spectral efficiency compared to 16PSK because it encodes both amplitude and phase information.
+  ---16PSK may have a slight advantage in terms of robustness against noise and interference compared to 16QAM.
+  ---16PSK is generally simpler to implement compared to 16QAM.
+**In summary, neither 16QAM nor 16PSK is universally "better" than the other; the choice depends on the specific requirements, constraints, and characteristics of the communication system.
+If maximizing spectral efficiency and data throughput is the primary goal, 16QAM may be preferred.
+However, if simplicity, robustness, or compatibility are more important considerations, 16PSK may be a better choice.**

 ## Description:
 Welcome to the repository of laughable MATLAB code for your labs!
 Here, we've managed to turn the mundane world of lab assignments into a comedy show.
 Brace yourself for code that not only runs your simulations but also tickles your funny bone.